 Slide 2: Give a brief overview of your product

-The purpose of this slide is to give your prospects a high-level overview of your product and the main challenges it resolves.
-This can help them actually visualize how your product could fit into their strategy and understand whether it is the right solution for them.
+The purpose of this slide is to give prospects a high-level overview of your product and the main challenges it solves.
+This will help them visualize how your product could fit into their strategy and understand whether it is the right solution for them.

 Remember to keep this slide short and concise.
 Reps should hold off on giving an in-depth overview of the product until the prospect is further along in the sales cycle.